nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```

 7. Test case: `surgery at/Hamster an/Polly on/Sam cn/93939393 sd/2023-12-12 st/19:00 ed/2023-12-12 et/19:00 p/H`
-   Expected output: A surgery appointment is not added due to invalid date description.
+   Expected output: A surgery appointment is not added due to dates and times being the same .
    Example:
 ```
 ______________________________________________________________________